todogroup/osposurvey/2020/questions.md

 * WhiteSource
 * Other (please specify)

-43. What kinds of tools does your company use to manage open source code repositories?
+45. What kinds of tools does your company use to manage open source code repositories?
 (Check all that apply)
 * GitHub paid version
 * Other vendor’s paid version (e.g., GitLab, Bitbucket)
 * Free version of vendor solution (e.g., GitHub, GitLab)
 * Homegrown solution
 * Other (please specify)

-## Part 8
+## Part 8: Everybody
-44. Of the following options, what are the top three benefits your company receives by using open source software?
+46. Of the following options, what are the top three benefits your company receives by using open source software?
 * Developer satisfaction
 * Development speed
 * Functionality